rezawikan/noted/GIT/README.md

 - `git stash drop 0` : allows you to remove the specific stash based on index.
 - `git stash clear`: allows you to remove all stash.

+#### Fast-Forward Merge
+- `git merge bugs` : allows you to merge `bugs's` branch.
+Noted: your active working directory is master branch.
+- `git merge --squash feature` : allows you to take all changes from feature branch, all changes will be untracking files

+#### Non-Fast-Forward Merge
+- `git merge no-ff bugs` : allows you to merge `bugs` branch into the master branch.
+It will put all information from previous commit from bugs branch as `shadow info`.
+Actually, it add an additional commit into master branch.
+You only can reset to `HEAD~1`.

+#### Rebase
+- `git rebase master` : allows you to get some updates from your master branch.
+In case, your master branch has some updates while you are working on different branch.
+It will create a new commit history for every change.
+Be careful do it on production.

 #### Gitignore
 - `*.log` : allows you to ignore files which have .log formatted.